Stem cell therapy has gained much attention over the years through media and medical reporting.

 Tendon and ligament injuries:

 Tendon and ligament injuries are very common in active dogs and can take a long time to heal due to poor blood supply.
 Conservative treatment allows for scar tissue formation which predisposes to re-injury or further degeneration resulting from decreased strength and flexibility.
 SCT heals the tendon or ligament injury through regeneration and elimination of fibrosis and scar tissue.
 Ultrasound guidance is used to target the stem cells directly into the site of injury and will also be used to monitor the repair process.
 Regenerative medicine is able to completely heal a tendon or ligament and with integrity uncompromised by scar tissue, patients are able to return to full activity and function.
+Removal of osteoarthritic joint fluid also removes excessive inflammatory mediators from the joint.

 Examples of commonly treated tendons and ligaments: